milesformm/milesformm.com/README.md

 1. Run `now` and you will be given a url for your deployment.
 1. If everything looks good at the url provided by Zeit Now then run `now alias <URL> milesformm.com`
-1. Clean up any unaliased deployments with `npx now-puge`
+1. Clean up any unaliased deployments with `npx now-purge`